Thoughts on the Silence in Vienna

 He sees the years on the stones.
 1914, 1945, 2020.

-A whole sea of time that he simply skipped.
+A whole sea of time that he just skipped.

-Maybe he is seeking the silence there that the living cannot give him.
+Maybe he seeks the silence there that the living cannot give him.

 And at home?

 Johannes is a painter.
 Beethoven was never interested in pictures.
-Nothing left for visual arts.
+Nothing left for visual art.

 Johannes loves his yellow.